Heathen (David Bowie album): Initial sessions

-At the suggestion of guitarist David Torn, Bowie and Visconti chose Allaire Studios in Shokan, New York to record the album.
+At the suggestion of the guitarist David Torn, Bowie and Visconti chose Allaire Studios in Shokan, New York to record the album.
 Located on the estate of Glen Tonche on top of Mount Tonche in the Catskill Mountains, the studio had 40-foot tall ceilings and a view of the Ashokan Reservoir.
 Although Bowie had preferred more urban areas, such as New York City or Berlin, the location's isolationism influenced the tracks "Sunday" and "Heathen (The Rays)".
 He told Interview magazine:

 Recording commenced in August 2001 and continued into September.
-The lineup consisted of Bowie, Visconti and drummer Matt Chamberlain, whom the two had met while scouting at the studio; Torn contributed guitar parts in September.
+The lineup consisted of Bowie, Visconti and the drummer Matt Chamberlain, whom the two had met while scouting at the studio; Torn contributed guitar parts in September.
 The trio finished 19 pieces in about two weeks, one of which was a remake of the Toy track "Uncle Floyd", now titled "Slip Away".
-Bowie explained to Time Out magazine that he was adamant about working with musicians he nor Visconti had yet to work with.
+Bowie explained to Time Out magazine that he was adamant about working with musicians neither he nor Visconti had worked with before.
 Bowie himself contributed more instrumentation on Heathen than any studio album "since Diamond Dogs [1974] or maybe Low [1977]"; he played guitar, saxophone, stylophone, keyboards, drums and the same EMS AKS synthesiser he used on Low.
 Visconti also brought back the vocal effect previously utilised on "'Heroes" (1977) for "Sunday" and "I Would Be Your Slave", wherein three microphones were set up at different distances from the singer, each opening up when Bowie sang at the appropriate volume.